Alethic (Conceptual) Modalities

 • Possible worlds afford a way of reasoning about modalities.

-• A possible world is a complete and logically possible way the universe could have been (or is).
-One of these worlds is the actual world.
+• A possible world, intuitively, is a complete and logically possible way everything could have been.

 • A proposition is necessarily true if and only if it’s true in all possible worlds.